redjax/ansible_homelab/docs/src/setup/index.md

 Copy this key to the host(s) you want to manage with Ansible.
 Then, copy `.ssh/example_config` to `.ssh/config` and edit with your host(s) you want to manage with Ansible.

 !!! tip
-    You can use the [`run-onboarding.yml` playbook](./plays/onboard/run-onboarding.yml) to automatically copy your `ansible_svc` SSH key to the remote during onboarding.
+    You can use the [`run-onboarding.yml` playbook](https://github.com/redjax/Ansible/tree/main/plays/onboard/run-onboarding.yml) to automatically copy your `ansible_svc` SSH key to the remote during onboarding.
 This assumes the remote host has password connections enabled so Ansible can prompt you for the remote connection's password.

     The onboarding playbook requires a user with root or sudo privileges.
 If you provision a machine with just a `root` account, use the `root` user in your `.ssh/config` file and pass `-k` to your commands.

-    Example (assumes you have created an [onboarding inventory](./inventories/onboard/example.inventory.yml)):
+    Example (assumes you have created an [onboarding inventory](https://github.com/redjax/Ansible/tree/main/inventories/onboard/example.inventory.yml)):

-    ```shell
+    ```shell linenums="1" title="Run Ansible onboarding playbook"
     ansible-playbook \
         -i inventories/onboard/inventory.yml \
         [--limit <limit-name>] \